 When I was in the 11th grade, I had to do a term paper for my American history class.
 It was my first true research paper.
 I spent hours in the school and town libraries, developing a thesis question, looking up books in card catalogs, using the microfiche machine to find relevant articles, index cards and books scattered over the table.
-Then, utilizing the typing skills I learned in... read more
+Then, utilizing the typing... read more

 theory? types? system? elements?